 May the screening results reported on a health certificate be used and recorded as the mandated screening for the school year?
 If the physician, nurse practitioner or physician’s assistant notes the screening results in a manner that indicates an adequate screening has been completed, you may transcribe the results from the physical to the student’s cumulative health record.
 The student would not need to be screened again at school.
 The examiner would need to note the screening results such as: “20/20 R, 20/20 L” – or in a similar format rather than just writing “Pass”.
-Hearing screening should read: “Pass 20 db sc” for the screening to indicate that a sweep check was done at 20 decibels.
+Hearing screening should read: “Pass 20 dB at ___ frequencies for the screening to indicate that a sweep check was done at 20 decibels.
 If the examiner simply writes “Pass” you can’t be sure of what screening was done and the reported results should not be used for the school screening.
-NOTE: Regulatory amendments have waived screenings for the 2020-21 school year.

 Out of State

-May a public school nurse accept a physical signed by an out of state provider?
-ONLY If the provider practice is located within about 50 miles of a NYS border.
-This is allowable under Article 131, Medicine, section 6526- Exempt Persons: Any physician who is licensed in a bordering state and who resides near a border of this state, provided such practice is limited in this state to the vicinity of such border and provided such physician does not maintain an office or place to meet patients or receive calls within this state
+May a public school nurse accept a physical signed by an out-of-state provider?
+ONLY If the provider practice is located within about 50 miles of an NYS border.
+This is allowable under Article 131, Medicine, section 6526- Exempt Persons: Any physician who is licensed in a bordering state and who resides near a border of this state, provided such practice is limited in this state to the vicinity of such border and provided such physician does not maintain an office or place to meet patients or receive calls within this state.

 Performance of the Health Examination By School Medical Director